Caleb-Ellefson/GrowByte/README.md

 The goals of this project:
-* Make connecting to wifi dynamaic.
+* Make connecting to devices dynamaic.
 The user shouldn't have to be a programmer to setup the project.
 * Security.
-All devices posting data to the server need to have a token.
+All devices making requests to the server need to have a token.
 No open endpoints.
 * System Design needs to be scaleable.
 Mutiple users with mutiple devices.
 * End to end solution: full stack solution to allow each user to configure and see their data.